 Victorian men and women both wore fashionable clothes that were modified over time, the women wore decorated gowns with several accessories including elaborate hats, purses, parasols and shoes.
-Since the Victorians kept themselves highly polished and adorned, the same could be seen in their designing as well.
+Since the Victorians kept themselves highly polished and adorned, the same could be seen in their design as well.

 Unlike the Victorian, the Georgian architecture was more sophisticated and their interiors were highly inspired by the architectural designs of Ancient Greece and Rome.
-Their architecture was very proportionate and because of their elegance and simplicity their designs are found in contemporary living as well.
+Their architecture was very proportionate and because of their elegance and simplicity, their designs are found in contemporary living as well.
 The reason Georgian Properties are appreciated even today is that their properties are very spacious, giving enough space to every piece of art.
-Similarly the contemporary designs are very spacious with minimum pieces of decoration.
-Just like the Georgian architecture, the Contemporary homes are also very neatly divided between simplicity and elegance.
-Hence a lot of contemporary designing has been inspired by the Georgian designing, although there are several differences as well between the two.
+Similarly, the contemporary designs are very spacious with minimum pieces of decoration.
+Just like the Georgian architecture, Contemporary homes are also very neatly divided between simplicity and elegance.
+Hence a lot of contemporary designing has been inspired by Georgian designing, although there are several differences as well between the two.

 Overall, the role of Georgian designers is very different from those of contemporary designers simply because in the Georgian era there was much more detailed work done than today.
 Things were not very

 easily available at that time and Interior decoration was mainly confined to the rich and wealthy class.
 This was mainly because things were handmade and were manufactured mainly on the instructions by the designers.
-The designers themselves deigned everything right from the plaster ceiling to the matching carpet on the floor.
+The designers themselves designed everything right from the plaster ceiling to the matching carpet on the floor.
 They had to design everything including fireplaces, paintings, wallpaper, furniture and much more.
 The work of a contemporary designer is much more simple today because most of the decoration items are easily available in the market.
-The designers today play a very different role, they understand the taste of the user and then organise things in a way that is both beautiful and comfortable.
-The contemporary designers mainly focus on the 7 basic elements of designing which are – Space, Light, Objects, Form, Furniture, Colour and Texture.
+The designers today play a very different role, they understand the taste of the user and then organize things in a way that is both beautiful and comfortable.
+The contemporary designers mainly focus on the 7 basic elements of designing which are – Space, Light, Objects, Form, Furniture, Color, and Texture.

 Here are some prominent differences between the Georgian and Contemporary deigning:-